Corporate Information

 In addition, the carrying values of assets and liabilities designated as hedged items are recognized at fair value.

-The standalone financial statements are presented in INR (?) and all the values are rounded off to the nearest rupees except when otherwise indicated.
+The standalone financial statements are presented in INR (^) and all the values are rounded off to the nearest rupees except when otherwise indicated.

-Use of Estimates, Assumptions And Judgements
+Use of Estimates, Assumptions And ludgements

 The preparation of the standalone financial statements in conformity with Ind AS requires the management to make estimates, judgements and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities on the date of the standalone financial statements and the reported amounts of revenues and expenses for the year reported.
-Actual
+Actual results could differ from those estimates.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
+Revisions to accounting estimates are recognised in the year in which the estimates are revised and future periods are affected.

 Key source of estimation of uncertainty as at the date of standalone financial statements, which may cause a material adjustment to the carrying amounts of assets and liabilities within the next financial year, is in respect of the following :